The future of councils in Derbyshire – local government reorganisation

 This included a survey, in which over 7,300 residents participated, we facilitated 27 in-person sessions that included hundreds of conversations, and interviewed all our key partners including the NHS, police and local businesses, which provided valuable insights and information.

-The results have helped to shape our final proposal – thanks to everyone who had their say.
+The results have helped to shape our 'One Derbyshire, Two Councils' case for change and proposals – thanks to everyone who had their say.

 This is a complex issue – but the people and places of our historic county have been at the heart of our work to develop a proposal for Derbyshire.